madpilot/iot-test/README.md

 # IoT Design Challenge
 ## A Post Mortem

 The design I wanted to implement was fairly simple: a temperature sensor that spoke to a HVAC unit.
-The two devices would talk to eachnother using MQTT provided by AWS IoT.
+The two devices would talk to each other using MQTT provided by AWS IoT.

+To simluate a low-power, sleepy device, the temperature sensor wakes up once a minute, reads the "sensor" (In this case, the current temperature in Melbourne), and if there is a change, transmits it.
+There is also a fake battery sensor that decrements once every five minutes.

-I decided to start by setting up AWS.
-While they provide a UI for this, I wanted it to be reproducible for the assessor's so I decided to use cloudformation.
-I set up a docker image that would help me create the Cloudformation stack using cfoo and cirrus.
+I started by setting up AWS.
+While they provide a UI for this, I wanted it to be reproducible for the assessor's so created a CloudFormation stack.
+I set up a docker image that would help me create the stack using cfoo and Cirrus.

-After creating the CSRs for each device, the cloud formation document would spin up the three required devices: the temperature sensor, the HVAC and the controller.
-It also set up a lambs that would be triggered when ever the temperature sensor updated.
+After creating the Certificate Signing Requests for each device, the CloudFormation document would spin up the three required devices: the temperature sensor, the HVAC and the controller.
+It also set up a lambda that would be triggered whenever the temperature sensor updated.

 Except it didn't.